tuvalroz/hw2-video/README.md

 ## Prerequisites
+### Prisma
--Prisma: To understand how to use the Prisma mySQL database, it is recommended to open a new directory, and go through the prisma database tutorial below
+To understand how to use the Prisma mySQL database, it is recommended to open a new directory, and go through the prisma database tutorial below
 -Git: get the basics:
 1. what is a repository.